 Conventional Thinking: D4 (When attempting be truly original or creative in tactics or technical matters, Neo Sapiens are often at a loss.
 Subtract D4 from rolls under such circumstances.)

-Note: Most Neo Sapien villains have Prejudice (Humans) D4 to offset the cost of the bundle, though of course any Neo Sapien in the Exo Fleet would be unlikely to have such a complication.
+Note: Many Neo Sapien villains have Prejudice (Humans) to help offset the cost of this bundle, though of course any Neo Sapien in the Exo Fleet would be unlikely to have such a complication.